muneneisaka/popular-movies2/README.md

 # Popular Movies

-Popular Movies allows users to view popular movies from The Movie Database (TMDB - https://themoviedb.org)
+Popular Movies allows users to view popular movies from The Movie Database (TMDB - https://themoviedb.org).
+This app is the second project that is part of the <b>Grow with Google Android Developer Nanodegree</b> program run in conjuction with <b>Udacity</b>

 <h3>Running the app</h3>